efredericks/CloudAppsDev/_posts/5-Geographic.md

 Well, to that I would say that there is more to it than just location!
 There are two *other* concerns to worry about!
 First there is **pricing**.
 Different regions may have different pricing structures and that is one aspect to be absolutely sure of before selecting a region.

-For instance, Figure X shows a snippet from the [Google Cloud free tier page](https://cloud.google.com/free) specifying how to get a *free* VM microinstance.
+For instance, Figure 5 shows a snippet from the [Google Cloud free tier page](https://cloud.google.com/free) specifying how to get a *free* VM microinstance.
 Note that you must select from a list of specific regions; not necessarily every region is available!

 ![Google Cloud Free Tier Pricing](/CloudAppsDev/assets/images/5-gcp-pricing-2.png "Google Cloud Free Tier Pricing")

-> Figure X: Google Cloud Free Tier Pricing
+> Figure 5: Google Cloud Free Tier Pricing

 You may also find pricing and availability are tied into other products as well.
-For instance, Figure X shows a comparison for Cloud Storage attributes -- note that regions can be tied to data availability!
+For instance, Figure 6 shows a comparison for Cloud Storage attributes -- note that regions can be tied to data availability!

 ![Google Cloud - Regions and Storage](/CloudAppsDev/assets/images/5-gcp-pricing.PNG)

-> Figure X: Google Cloud - Regions and Storage
+> Figure 6: Google Cloud - Regions and Storage

 Another major concern lies in exporting your data to other countries.
 We'll talk about that in the next section.